gaoxianglong/encryption-dog/README.md

 $ dog -ds /Users/jiushu/Desktop/b.mp4.dog -n c -k
 ```
 ### binding the same physical device
+Files encrypted on computer a can only be decrypted on computer a.
 ```shell
 # command -o, --only-local
 # encrypt